danielpalme/ReportGenerator/src/Readme.txt

     * New: Issue #99: Added new command line parameter "-tag" to add a custom text to reports and historic charts
     * New: Issue #101: Added stripped rows on summary table
     * Change: Dropped support for legacy command line parameters
-    * Change: Change 'IReportBuilder' interface which is used for custom reports
+    * Change: Changed 'IReportBuilder' interface which is used for custom reports

 2.5.11.0